 As a competitor at Michigan under coaching legend Dick Kimball, Craine earned third‑place finishes on both the one‑ and three‑meter boards in the 1975 and 1976 NCAA Championships.
 He was also a 13-time finalist at the U.S. Nationals.

 Craine was born in Ann Arbor, Mich., and raised in Fort Lauderdale, Fla.
 He graduated from the University of Michigan with a B.S. in physical education in 1976.
-Craine and his wife, the former Mindy Sawyer of Indialantic, Fla., have been married 32 years.
-They are the proud parents of Keith (28), Christopher (26) and Stephanie (22).
-Keith, married to the former Jesse Hayes (Rome, Ga.), serves as a captain in the U.S. Air Force and flies search and rescue helicopters.
-Craine and his wife became first-time grandparents when Christopher and his wife, the former Andrea Guy (Gainesville, Fla.), gave birth to Emma Isabelle in August.
-A 2008 graduate of the University of Central Florida, Stephanie will head to France this fall and work as an au pair for the next year.
+Craine and his wife, the former Mindy Sawyer of Indialantic, Fla., have been married 36 years.
+They are the proud parents of Keith (31), Christopher (30) and Stephanie (26).
+Keith, married to the former Jesse Hayes (Rome, Ga.), serves as a major in the U.S. Air Force and flies search and rescue helicopters.
+Craine and his wife are proud grandparents of Emma Isabelle (4) and Lily Ann (2), daughters of Christopher, a 2006 graduate of the University of Florida, and his wife, the former Andrea Guy (Gainesville, Fla.).
+A 2008 graduate of the University of Central Florida, Stephanie is engaged and will marry Jan.
+4.

 The Donnie Craine File